 1925 Merchants of Glory have made an industry out of the memory of a local dead hero.
 When that hero turns up suffering from amnesia, they convince him to disappear again.
-This Theatre Guild performance of Marcel Pagnol and Paul Nivoix's play will earn 42 showings.
+This Theatre Guild performance of Marcel Pagnol and Paul Nivoix's play earns 42 showings.

 1936 George S. Kaufman and Moss Hart prove You Can't Take It With You at the Booth Theatre.
-Henry Travers, Josephine Hull and Mitzi Hajos are among the zany household that will keep laughs rolling for 838 performances.
+Henry Travers, Josephine Hull, and Mitzi Hajos are among the zany household that keeps laughs rolling for 838 performances.

 1978 Dorothy Loudon plays a middle-aged woman who finds a second life on the dance floor in Michael Bennett's musical Ballroom, based on "Queen of the Stardust Ballroom."
 It runs 116 performances at the Majestic Theatre.

 1982 Karen Allen plays a grown-up Helen Keller in William Gibson's Monday After the Miracle, a sequel to his hit, The Miracle Worker.
 Jane Alexander plays her teacher in the drama, which shutters after just 7 performances at the Eugene O'Neill Theatre.

 1989 Jay Allen's Tru, which recounts the life of Truman Capote in his own words, opens tonight at the Booth Theatre.
 The writer is played Robert Morse, who will win a Tony Award.
 This production runs 297 performances.

 1999 Julie Andrews, the legendary stage and screen star of My Fair Lady, Camelot, The Sound of Music, and Mary Poppins, files a medical malpractice lawsuit in U.S. District Court in Manhattan.
 She underwent an allegedly botched throat surgery in 1997 and, as a result, says she is no longer able to sing.